kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 #### Limited size for annotation values

-[Story4](#story-4) can be limited by the annotation size limit (256kB across all annotation values).
+[Story 3](#story-3) can be limited by the annotation size limit (256kB across all annotation values).
 There isn't much we can do other than documenting the limitation.
-We can also suggest users to only list the fields relevant to scheduling, which for a vanilla scheduler are:
+We can also suggest users to only list the fields relevant to scheduling, as documented for [Groups of Pods created beforehand](#groups-of-pods-created-beforehand).
 - node affinity and selectors
 - pod affinity
 - tolerations